Tilde / Grave Key In Illustrator | How To Tutorial | Hidden Trick | Rapid Repeat | Graphicxtras

 If you want to interactively change the rotation and scale etc of a fill / swatch

 If you have a path and you want to change the rotation / angle of the swatch or the scale etc you can do this via the transform command found via the object menu but instead you can sort of do this interactively (I won't say it is interactive as the update happens once you release the mouse stroke).
-Go to the path and select the rotate tool and then hold down the grave (it is not really the tilde as that requires the shift key to be held down) and it will look as if the path is rotating but the swatch is rotated instead.
+Go to the path and select the rotate tool and then hold down the tool and it will look as if the path is rotating but the swatch is rotated instead.
 You will see a little indicator saying the angle (you can hold the shift down to constrain the angles etc) and then release and then you will see the changed swatch.
 You can do the same with the other tools such as the scale.

-Select the line segment tool and then hold the spacebar down and also the tilde key and generate the lines and fill the art board.
+Select the line segment tool and then hold the space bar down and also the key and generate the lines and fill the art board.
 Release.
-Create another line at a different angle and then hold the spacebar and tilde and then create another set of generated lines with the current color etc and then release.
+Create another line at a different angle and then hold the space bar and key and then create another set of generated lines with the current color etc and then release.
 Repeat this over and over and you can then select all the lines (which could be spirals or stars etc).
-You can also use all the lines and fill in the gaps with color to create an interesting colorful scatched background using the live paint tool.
+You can also use all the lines and fill in the gaps with color to create an interesting colorful scratched background using the live paint tool.